Opentrons/opentrons/api/docs/v2/pipettes/loading.rst

 Turing LLD Off and On
 ---------------------

 You can turn LLD off and on throughout a protocol.
-To turn off LLD, add ``pipette.liquid_presence_detection=False`` at the point in a protocol where it needs to be disabled, usually between picking up a new tip and aspirating a liquid.
+To turn LLD off, add ``pipette.liquid_presence_detection=False`` at the point in a protocol where it needs to be disabled, usually between picking up a new tip and aspirating a liquid.
 This overrides the global argument, ``liquid_presence_detection=True`` that we set on :py:meth:`~.ProtocolContext.load_instrument`.
 Let's try this starting after picking up a new tip.

 .. code-block:: python